Disclaimer: J.K. Rowling: She owns it all.

-At his admission, she narrowed her eyes at him, disgust now pouring off of her in waves, wondering if this man's wife knew about the monster she had living in her house.
+She narrowed her eyes, disgust now pouring off of her in waves, wondering if this man's wife knew about the monster she had living in her house.
 The thought only added to her contempt at the possibility that this excuse for a man might even be a father.

 "I hope your wife has enough sense, then," she said through gritted teeth, "to find another one to make up for your shortcomings."

 Outrage colored the man's face, and he yanked her head back, eliciting a wince out of her.

 "Why you little…!" the man began, but paused, taking a deep through his nostrils.
 "Don't worry, my dear.
 Soon, you'll be begging me for release," the man said, looking at her directly in the eye as he pushed aside her panties, "and then we'll see what you say about by shortcomings."